 Federal Funding Agencies

-There are three major federal funding agencies for Tribal Healing to Wellness Courts:
+There are four major federal funding agencies for Tribal Healing to Wellness Courts:

 - Substance Abuse and Mental Health Services Administration (SAMHSA)